ibm-cloud-docs/openwhisk/actions.md

 1. Share the package with all users.

   ```
-  ibmcloud fn package update PACKAGE_NAME --shared yes
+  ibmcloud fn package update <package_name> --shared yes
   ```
   {: pre}

 2. Display the `publish` property of the package to verify that it is now true.

   ```
-  ibmcloud fn package get PACKAGE_NAME publish
+  ibmcloud fn package get <package_name> publish
   ```
   {: pre}

   **Example output**

   ```
-  ok: got package PACKAGE_NAME, displaying field publish
+  ok: got package <package_name>, displaying field publish

   true
   ```
   {: screen}

 3. Get a description of the package to provide others with the fully qualified name of the package so that they can bind it or invoke actions in it.
-The fully qualified name includes the namespace, which in this example is `myNamespace` namespace.
+The fully qualified name includes the namespace.

   ```
-  ibmcloud fn package get --summary PACKAGE_NAME
+  ibmcloud fn package get --summary <package_name>
   ```
   {: pre}

   **Example output**

   ```
-  package /NAMESPACE/PACKAGE_NAME
+  package /<namespace>/<package_name>
-   action /NAMESPACE/PACKAGE_NAME/ACTION_NAME
+   action /<namespace>/<package_name>/<action_name>
   ```
   {: screen}